shakacode/react_on_rails/docs/api/view-helpers-api.md

   id: nil,
 ```

-- **component_name:** Can be a React component, created using an ES6 class or a render function that returns a React component (or, only on the server side, an object with shape { redirectLocation, error, renderedHtml }), or a "renderer function" that manually renders a React component to the dom (client side only).
+- **component_name:** Can be a React component, created using a React Function Component, an ES6 class or a Render-Function that returns a React component (or, only on the server side, an object with shape { redirectLocation, error, renderedHtml }), or a "renderer function" that manually renders a React component to the dom (client side only).
+Note, a "renderer function" is a special type of "Render-Function."
+A "renderer function" takes a 3rd param of a DOM ID.
   All options except `props, id, html_options` will inherit from your `react_on_rails.rb` initializer, as described [here](../basics/configuration.md).
 - **general options:**
   - **props:** Ruby Hash which contains the properties to pass to the react object, or a JSON string.
 If you pass a string, we'll escape it for you.